aj4abinjacob/How-to-setup-git-for-github-in-windows/README.md

 ### 8. Create ssh key
 ```
-ssh-keygen -t ed25519 -C yourEmailAddress@gmail.com
+ssh-keygen -t ed25519 -C "your_email@example.com"
 ```
-Give the file a name, something like gitwinkey.
+Give the file a name, something like id_rsa.
-Two files will be created gitwinkey and gitwinkey.pub .
+Two files will be created id_rsa and id_rsa.pub .
 The file with .pub should be added to your github account.

 Add a passphrase, it's like a password for a password